retaildevcrews/ngsa/docs/ApplicationArch.md

 ## Data Access Design

 We wish to fully separate the service used to read and write data from the front-end services that act as brokers of the data to the calling clients.
-This has the
+This provides deployment flexibility and isolates interactions with the data which eases synchronization needs, data caching implementation, and access semantics for the clients.

 ```
 OLD NGSA POD